 Wealthsimple is a robo-advisor that provides completely hands-off investing in the stock market.
 All you need to do is open an account, add some funds, and they’ll take care of the rest!
 In this Wealthsimple review, we’ll go over everything you need to know about this awesome investment tool.

-You can get your first $10,000 managed for free by signing up here.
+You can get $50 free for opening an account with at least $500 by signing up here.

 Wealthsimple also offers a commission-free brokerage called Wealthsimple Trade.
 Wealthsimple Trade is for experienced investors that understand the stock market and want to buy and sell securities themselves.
 You can read our full Wealthsimple Trade Review here.